hdShang/arxiv-daily/docs/cs-CV/2025-10-10/papers/251009302v1-capgeo-a-caption-assisted-approach-to-geometric-reasoning.md

 ---
 layout: default
-title: CapGeo: A Caption-Assisted Approach to Geometric Reasoning
+title: "CapGeo: A Caption-Assisted Approach to Geometric Reasoning"
 ---

 # CapGeo: A Caption-Assisted Approach to Geometric Reasoning